kmartita/online-bookstore-frmk/README.md

 <a id="five"></a>
 ## 5. Generate Allure REST Assured Report
 Before running tests, it's crucial to clean up any existing test results and reports.
-This ensures that your report accurately reflects the most recent test run.
+This ensures that report accurately reflects the most recent test run.
 Use the following command to remove the `allure-report` and `allure-results` directories:<br/>
 ```bash
 rm -rf allure-report allure-results